Bynder/gathercontent-wordpress-plugin/readme.txt

 = 3.0.7 =
 * Improved percentage accuracy, and loader animations with the import/sync process.
-* Detects if site has HTTP authentication enabled, and provides settings fields for storing authentication credentials.
+* Specific to the "1%" sync error, Now detects if site has HTTP authentication enabled, and provides settings fields for storing authentication credentials.
 (Plugin sync processes will not work if they are not provided)

 = 3.0.6 =
 * Improved stability when importing a very large number of items.